picosonic/js13k-2022/devdiary/diary.md

 17th August
 -----------
 Improved feel of player hit detection, by making the collision box smaller.
-It's now 1/3rd of a tile wide (centered), and 3/5th of a tile high (clamped to the bottom).
+It's now 1/3rd of a tile wide (centred), and 3/5th of a tile high (clamped to the bottom).
 This smaller size means it's easier to navigate single-tile-wide spaces.
 It also means that the player's body/legs are the collision area, so the head/arms are not included, this gives a nice sprite overlap when against solid edges.

 Reduce CPU load by not doing movement hit detection when not moving.